Twins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Max Kepler and the Minnesota Twins will meet Brandon Drury and the Los Angeles Angels on Saturday at Target Field, at 2:10 PM ET.
+The Los Angeles Angels and Brandon Drury take the field at Target Field against Willi Castro and the Minnesota Twins on Sunday.

-The Twins have been listed as -210 moneyline favorites for this matchup with the Angels (+170).
-A 7.5-run total has been set for this matchup.
+The Angels are +190 moneyline underdogs in this matchup with the Twins (-250).
+An 8.5-run total has been set for the game.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.